 What Not to Include in an Employment Contract

 The following two items should not be included in an employment contract as they may undermine your ability to leverage the at-will clause in case of a termination:

 Duration of the Job

-Putting in a timeline or job duration (e.g. we will employ you for at least one year) can minimize the protection you get from at will employment.
+Putting in a timeline or job duration (e.g., we will employ you for at least one year) can minimize the protection you get from at-will employment.
 Once you put a time frame into a contract, it becomes an “implied contract” under the at-will doctrine.
-That may result in you being forced to pay the worker for the full-time frame listed, even if you terminated them prior to the contract’s end date.
+That may result in you being forced to pay the worker for the full-time period listed, even if you terminate them prior to the contract’s end date.

 Grounds for Termination

 Putting in reasons that a contract employee can be terminated can also undermine any protection you get from the at-will employment doctrine.
 If the worker sued for wrongful termination, the court might interpret that the employee can only be terminated for those listed causes or issues.
 Some employers request both employees and contract workers to abide by the employee handbook instead of listing specific reasons for termination.

 You might be wondering if there’s any difference between an employment agreement and an employment contract.
 In everyday speak, the terms are often used interchangeably.
 From a legal standpoint, however, an employment agreement tends to be verbal or more casual than a contract, and may not be enforceable in all states.
 For additional clarification, here’s what attorney Kimberlee Gee says: